BriBourassa/Onigiri-Ryokan-Overlook/README.md

 ## Future Iterations ##

-I would like to add a log out feature and get more CSS
+I would like to improve the CSS and styling.
+I had many cute ideas but ran out of time.
+I only used alert() for errors in the login form, and I would have liked to make that more unique and visually pleasing.
+The user experience could be enhanced considerably.

 ## Developer